jarrodmedrano/jarrodmedrano/README.md

 In all seriousness though, I love learning about web development as you can see from my git history.

-## 📝 I’m currently learning
+## 📝 I’m currently using and learning:
 - 🌎 Terraform with AWS
-- 🪓 Next JS
+- 🪓 Next JS with TRPC
-- ⛵ Docker
+- 🐳 Docker
 - 🦀 Rust (when time permits)

 <!--